merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 # Snakemake workflow for assembly based metagenomics

+**Important note**: this pipeline was evaluated using snakemake version 3.12.0.
+If you are using an older version, then we suggest upgrading to the oldest version

 The majority of the steps used in this pipeline are extensively described in the [anvi'o user tutorial for metagenomic workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/).
 But this pipeline includes also the first steps that are not described in the anvi'o user tutorial for metagenomic workflow.
 The entering point to this pipeline are the unprocessed raw reads of a collection (or a single) metagenomes, and the output of the pipline is an anvi'o merged profile database ready for refinement of bins (or whatever it is that you want to do with it).
 The pipline includes the following steps:

 1. QC of the metagenomes using [illumina-utils](https://github.com/merenlab/illumina-utils/).
 2. (Co-)Assembly using [megahit](https://github.com/voutcn/megahit).
 3. Generating an anvi'o CONTIGS database.
-4. Store HMM hits in the CONTIGS database using [anvi-run-hmms](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-run-hmms).
+4. Store HMM hits in the CONTIGS database using [anvi-run-hmms](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-run-hmms) (optional step).
-5. Run [centrifuge](https://ccb.jhu.edu/software/centrifuge/) and import taxonomy to the CONTIGS database using [anvi-import-taxonomy](http://merenlab.org/2016/06/18/importing-taxonomy/).
+5. Run [centrifuge](https://ccb.jhu.edu/software/centrifuge/) and import taxonomy to the CONTIGS database using [anvi-import-taxonomy](http://merenlab.org/2016/06/18/importing-taxonomy/) (optional step).
 6. Mapping short reads using [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
 7. Profiling the individual bam files using [anvi-profile](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-profile).
 8. Merging the individual profile databases using [anvi-merge](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-merge).